 SAF/PA approves only those requests for potential Air Force operational support that adhere to Department of Defense and Department of the Air Force policy.
-The Air Force can only approve aviation support requests for dedicated observational events held within seven calendar days of the five patriotic holidays (Veterans Day, POW/MIA Day, Armed Forces Day, Independence Day, and Memorial Day) or for aviation-related events, such as air shows, or fly-ins.
+The Air Force can only approve aviation support requests for dedicated observational events that are open and advertised to the public and held within seven calendar days of the five patriotic holidays (Veterans Day, POW/MIA Day, Armed Forces Day, Independence Day, and Memorial Day) or for aviation-related events, such as air shows, or fly-ins.
 This does not mean, for example, that you can request a flyover for a non-ceremonial event on July 2 by justifying the request based on the fact it falls within seven days of one of the DoD-approved patriotic holidays.
 The event itself must be one in which an Air Force flyover contributes immeasurable meaning.

 Any aviation support request that does not meet DoD approval criteria may meet the criteria for an exception-to-policy as a one-time-only event, provided sufficient rationale exists.
+The

-The Secretary of the Air Force must approve such requests, through appropriate delegated chain-ofcommand channels, including Secretary of the Air Force Office of Public Affairs.
+Secretary of the Air Force must approve such requests, through appropriate delegated chain-ofcommand channels, including Secretary of the Air Force Office of Public Affairs or through the Assistant to the Secretary of Defense for Public Affairs.
 Examples of exceptional events include the Super Bowl and World Series, major NASCAR racing events, other professional sporting events, STEM events, as well as significant recruiting events.
 The following events, however, will not be considered for aviation support (please note this list is not all-inclusive):

-- Events after the end of evening civil twilight and before the beginning of morning civil twilight; - Events closed to the public or by invitation-only (company picnics, company family days, individual fundraising events, etc.); - Fundraising or charity events; - Political events (support to candidates, rallies, etc.); - Movie premieres; - Combined Federal Campaign (CFC) events; - High school or elementary school events (exception: Wings of Blue demonstrations and rotary static displays at primary and secondary schools and high school state football championship games will be determined on a case-by-case basis); - Religious events; - Little League games (exception: World Series in Williamsport, PA, may be supported); - Endorsements of specific organizations/industries (i.e., agricultural expo); - Grand openings/dedications (without direct military tie); - Amusement park and casino events; - Single-industry events (i.e., civic only); - Graduations (not military-related); - Individual Boy Scout/Girl Scout events (exception: national Jamboree may be supported); - Fairs, festivals, and parades not directly tied to local community relations or not statesponsored; - Concerts not in direct support of a military appreciation event.
+- Events after the end of evening civil twilight and before the beginning of morning civil twilight; - Events closed to the public or by invitation-only (company picnics, company family days, individual fundraising events, etc.); - Fundraising or charity events; - Political events (support to candidates, rallies, etc.); - Movie premieres; - Combined Federal Campaign (CFC) events; - High school, middle school, or elementary school events (exception: Wings of Blue demonstrations and rotary static displays at primary and secondary schools and high school state football championship games will be determined on a case-by-case basis); - Religious events; - Little League games (exception: World Series in Williamsport, PA, may be supported); - Endorsements of specific organizations/industries (i.e., agricultural expo); - Grand openings/dedications (without direct military tie); - Amusement park and casino events; - Single-industry events (i.e., civic only); - Graduations (not military-related); - Individual Boy Scout/Girl Scout events (exception: national Jamboree may be supported); - Fairs, festivals, and parades not directly tied to local community relations or not local, or state sponsored; - Concerts not in direct support of a military appreciation event.

-Requesting Band Support
+17.3.
+Requesting Band Support.